How nice to get a thank you letter. I really appreciate appreciation!

 What are the no-cost activities that make Christmas special for your family?

 Cocoa by candlelight with carols playing?
 A game of Pictionary?

-Choose to have a Happy Christmas.
+Choose to make magical moments this Christmas.
 I’d love Parents to write in and share what happy memories they are creating.